 None of this is possible with an on-premise PBX because, like the name says, it's restricted to the premises it's in.

 Security is VoIP's dirty secret.
-Here's what ITSPA, the Internet Telephone Service Providers' Association - the VoIP industry's trade group - has to say about on-premises VoIP and security:
+Here's what Comms Council UK, the VoIP industry's trade association - has to say about on-premises VoIP and security:

 "... you need to be aware that whilst it's relatively easy to set up a PBX, keeping it safe is not at all easy.